rubensa/docker-ubuntu-systemd-x11/README.md

   .
 ```

-Afully customized build with should be like:
+A fully customized build should looks like:

 ```
 #!/usr/bin/env bash